jstaff1314/port/docs/projectwo.md

 # Academic Writing

 In my upper level coursework, I have written for a variety of situations.
-I have chosen these two assigments to demonstrate my writing abilities.
+I have chosen these two assignments to demonstrate my writing abilities for their diversity in audience and purpose.

 ## Capstone